Explicit Time-Optimal Speed Profiles for Planar Paths with Monotone Curvature: Introduction

 \section{Introduction}

 Minimum-time traversal of a predefined path is a well-studied problem.
-This work considers time-optimal speed profile synthesis for the path, without assuming a particular model for agent \emph{kinetics}.
+In this paper, time-optimal speed profile synthesis is considered, without assuming a particular model for the agent \emph{kinetics}.
 Only \emph{kinematic} constraints on velocities and accelerations are imposed: maximum values for tangential acceleration and deceleration, normal acceleration, and speed, along with boundary conditions on the initial and terminal speeds.
 The resulting speed profile can, for example, be provided to a velocity-tracking controller on board a mobile robot, or used to predict travel times for path-planning.
-The novelty of the proposed method is that it yields a solution that is explicit, exact, and globally optimal.
+The novelty of the proposed approach is that it yields an explicit solution that is exact and globally optimal.
 To achieve this, the scope is restricted to planar paths that have smooth strictly-monotonic signed curvature.
-The results presented are a first step towards exact minimum-time velocity planning solution in \cite{consoliniSolutionMinimumtimeSpeed2020}, which involves the numerical solution of two ODEs with discontinuous right-hand sides.
+Although derived independently, these results correspond to a special case of the minimum-time velocity planning solution in \cite{consoliniSolutionMinimumtimeSpeed2020}, which involves the numerical solution of two ODEs with discontinuous right-hand sides.
 The restriction in scope enables exact construction of the solution instead, along with a first-principles proof of global optimality that relies only on standard tools from real analysis.
 By contrast, \cite{consoliniSolutionMinimumtimeSpeed2020} is underpinned by the more esoteric machinery of lattice theory.
 Note also that the solution method proposed here accommodates boundary speed constraints, which are not considered in \cite{consoliniSolutionMinimumtimeSpeed2020}.